juliuskoschnick/julius-koschnick/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Julius Koschnick is a PhD student in econmic history at the London School of Economics.
+His research interests include long-run growth, human capital, knowledge transmission, and natural language processing.
 {style="text-align: justify;"}